rasinghsidhu/fluffy-palm-tree/docs/index.md

 # Forward Kinematics

+Forward Kinematics are created simply by recursively generating frames for each joint that are parameterized by the r,p,y of all joints before it.
+This simply boils down to generating a rotation matrix and translation matrix which transforms the current frame into the next joints frame.

 # Choosing Criteria

 My criteria is a function of 3 separate metrics that I am optimizing over.